Career 101: The Two Year Itch

 Two years is a long time.
 I believe we all tend to know what we want for our life in the moment.
 When it comes to relationships, I also believe in exponential humps to an extent: crises starts in month three, followed by month six, year one, and then year two.
-After that it hits at intervals of five.
+After that, it hits at intervals of five.
 Puppy love is fresh, smells nice, and is wonderful, but once the allure is gone, frustration sets in.
 Is this what I really want?
 I wonder what it would be like if I went somewhere else.
 But society conditions us to stick with it.
 It's why people have bad relationships with spouses, friends, family members, and work environments.

 What More Is There?

 I've never stayed at a single job more than two years.
 When you start a job, the first three months are a fairy tale; everyone is nice, you're learning a lot of different things, you're developing new skills, and you're glad to be part of the team.
-But around month three, comfort sets in.
+But after month three, comfort sets in.
 People show their true personalities, you're no longer "training" or a fresh face, you're part of the everyday system, and that puppy love stage is over.
 One day you realize: this stinks.

 But that feeling is fleeting.

-After those initial feelings of discomfort in month three, you rationalize that things are still new and will take some time to get used to.
+After those initial feelings of discomfort after month three, you rationalize that things are still new and will take some time to get used to.
 Month four and five go smoothly and then something else is triggered during month six.
 But you stay on course; no relationship can be really judged within six months.